ccao-data/model-sales-val/README.md

 The model can be executed in three distinct run modes, depending on the state of the sales data and the specific requirements for flagging:

 1. **Initial Run:** This mode is triggered when no sales have been flagged.
 It's the first step in the model to instantiate tables and flag sales.
-2. **Glue Job:** This mode applies when there are already flagged sales in the system.
-It's an automated scheduled job that flags new, unflagged sales.
-3. **Manual Update:** This mode is used when sales need to be re-flagged, either due to errors or methodology updates.
+2. **Manual Update:** This mode is used when sales need to be re-flagged, either due to errors or methodology updates.
 This allows for the selective re-flagging of sales.
+It also assigns flags to unflagged sales.
+3. **Manual Update (New Sales Only):** This mode borrows much of the same logic as the normal 'Manual Update' mode, but is used only to flag sales that do not have a current sales-val model determination.
+It will not re-flag any sales like the normal 'Manual Update' would.

 ```mermaid
 graph TD